EsraaAldih/HiGE_backend/README.md

             - view his/her clients profile / progress
             - choose for his/her clients suitable workout and yoga plans

- - HIGE provides also general guidance for whoever visits the website like showing the nearest gyms ,fitness clothing shops (with aid of google maps) and general healthy tips .
+ - HIGE provides also general guidance for whoever visits the website like showing the nearest gyms,fitness clothing shops (with aid of google maps) ,what to wear while exercising and general healthy tips .